pietro-swe/cool-math/README.md

-# Cool Math
+# Cool Math 😎

 Hi!
 My name is Pietro Piva Vieira, and this is my personal project called Cool Math.
-This project aims to provide a set of (cool) mathematical functions that are missing in the JavaScript standard library.
+This project aims to provide a set of (cool 😎) mathematical functions that are missing in the JavaScript standard library.

 ## Features